 Bulk Buckwheat Hulls – Sample #2

 My second sample of buckwheat hulls wasn’t much more successful than the first.
-Another certified organic variety with a very high price tag arrived at my door step.
+Another certified organic variety with a much higher price tag arrived at my door step.
 I tore into the package and was disappointed to see the tiny little hulls contained.
-While completely intact, they were shriveled-appearing compared to some of the larger varieties typically used in buckwheat pillows.
-Being so small, these were much more dense; they were heavier and restricted air flow much like the crushed buckwheat hulls in my first sample.
+While completely intact, the individual hulls were tiny compared to some of the larger varieties available.
+Being so small, these were quite dense; they were heavier and restricted air flow much like the crushed buckwheat hulls in my first sample.

 Finding the Best Bulk Buckwheat Hulls

-I got a several other samples with similar issues-they were less than ideal for one reason or another.
+I got a several other samples with similar issues — they were all less than ideal for one reason or another.
 Finally a sample came that was perfect… well almost.
 The buckwheat hulls were:

 - completely intact,

 - large enough to allow good air circulation, and

 - dust free.

 The one catch was that they weren’t certified organic.
 Does that matter?
 After pouring through available data, we determined that it was of little importance that the buckwheat hulls be certified.
 Buckwheat grows very well without requiring noxious fertilizers or pesticides that are commonly used for other crops.
 Thus, it is most often very close to the definition of organic without actually being certified organic.

 In the end, it wasn’t a difficult decision.
 I decided that it was better to use buckwheat hulls with superior physical characteristics rather than rely on the insignificant label applied to potentially inferior pillow fill… even if they costed more!